teaching-data-science/intro2ml/chapters/chapter06-06-forests-discussion.md

 ---
 title: 'Chapter 6.6: Discussion'
 description:
-  ' This chapter aims to elucidate the pros and cons of random forests.
-It will be shown that all advantages of trees also apply to random forests: not much preprocessing required, missing value handling, etc.'
+  ' In this Section we discuss the advantages and disadvantages of random forests and explain that all advantages of trees also apply here.'
 prev: /chapter06-05-forests-proximitis
 next: /chapter07-01-tuning-introduction
 type: subchapter